 - vi.
 No candidate may leave the room during the first or last 30 minutes of the examination. - vii.
-If a candidate requires assistance from the invigilator, they should raise their arm to attract attention and wait until the invigilator reaches them.
+If a candidate requires assistance from the invigilator, they should raise their arm or signal to attract attention and wait until the invigilator reaches them.
 Under no circumstances must they leave their desk. - viii.
-Any specific instructions for the examination.
-For example, that separate answer booklets must be used for separate questions. - ix.
+Any specific instructions for the examination, for example if separate answer booklets must be used for separate questions. - ix.
 Any reported anomalies in the examination question paper. - 5.9.
-Before signalling the start of the examination, invigilators must check the identity of every candidate, ensuring that their UNICARD is displayed at the top right hand corner of their desk and corresponds to their seat number on the nominal roll. - 5.10.
+Before signalling the start of the examination, invigilators must check the identity of every candidate, ensuring that their UNICARD is displayed at the top right-hand corner of their desk and corresponds to their seat number on the nominal roll. - 5.10.
 Invigilators must complete the invigilator report form as follows: - i.
 Confirm the ID of every candidate has been checked - ii.
-Record the names of any absentees and candidates who provide photographic ID other than their UNICARD - iii.
+Record the names of any absentees - iii.
 Record the names of any candidates who are not able to show their UNICARD or any other form of photographic identification. - 5.11.
-At the end of the examination, the invigilator must accompany any candidates who use other photographic identification or who do not bring any identification to Academic Registry to have their identity confirmed.
+At the end of the examination, the invigilator must present any candidates who have not provided sufficient identification to the Academic Registry representative to have their identity verified.
 Where photo ID lists are used, this step may be omitted.
-This must be done within one hour of the examination finishing.